 - The thought of not being able to smoke when you next go out worries you,

-- You’ve started thinking about and wanting cigarettes when you’re not smoking, in fact, even reading this article has made you quite want one,
+- You’ve started thinking about and wanting cigarettes when you’re not smoking.
+In fact, even reading this article has made you quite want one,

 - You don’t get headaches or feel sick when you smoke, even though you did when you first started.

-How do I quit being a social smoker?
+How do I quit social smoking?

 - Ask yourself ‘why am I doing this?’ every time you crave a cigarette.
 It can help find the underlying reason you’re socially smoking.
 Repeatedly asking yourself this can scare you into realising you’ve got more of a problem than you thought.